Caroline Cox, Baroness Cox: Hosting Controversial Figures

-In February 2009, Cox courted controversy when she and UKIP peer Lord Pearson invited Dutch Freedom Party leader Geert Wilders to show the anti-Islam film Fitna before the House of Lords.
+In February 2009, Cox and UKIP peer Lord Pearson invited Dutch Freedom Party leader Geert Wilders to show the anti-Islam film Fitna before the House of Lords.
 However, Wilders was prevented from entering the UK on the instructions of Labour Home Secretary Jacqui Smith.
 In response, Cox and Pearson accused the Government of appeasing militant Islam.

 In 2010, Cox and Pearson successfully hosted Wilders and his film screening in the UK, with 200 members of the English Defence League marching in support of the screening, as well as anti-fascist protests and 50 arrests.
 Lady Cox said the visit had been a victory for free speech, saying: "You don't have to agree but it is important to debate sensibly in a responsible and very democratic way."
 At the event, Wilders called for an end to immigration to Europe from Muslim countries, but that Muslims already in Europe who agree to obey the law would be welcome to remain.
 A Home Office spokesperson said the government "regrets the decision by Baroness Cox and Lord Pearson".